Alice Troughton: Career

 From 2006 to 2010, Troughton directed episodes of each of Torchwood, The Sarah Jane Adventures, and Doctor Who.
 She was only the second person (after Colin Teague) to direct episodes of all three shows, which are set in a shared universe.
 Despite their shared surname and common association with Doctor Who, Troughton is not related to actor Patrick Troughton, who played the Second Doctor in the 1960s.
-Her directing in the franchise received positive reviews.
+Her directing in the franchise received overwhelmingly positive reviews, particularly for the Doctor Who episode "Midnight".
+Since then, she has gone on to become a leading director, working on acclaimed award-winning British shows such as BBC Three's In the Flesh and Channel 4's Cucumber and Baghdad Central.
+For her work on Cucumber, she was nominated for Best Director: Fiction at the 2015 Royal Television Society Craft & Design Awards.
+In the US, she worked on The CW's superhero series The Flash and Legends of Tomorrow and Netflix's science fiction series Lost in Space.